November 26, 1955

-Jonah Moyo is one of Zimbawe's legendary musicians whose career stretched from the late 1970s.
-Moyo, who leads the Devera Ngwena Jazz band rose to stardom in the early 1980s with hits such as 'Soro naMutsai' and 'Barbra' which topped the charts.
+Jonah Moyo is one of Zimbabwe's legendary musicians whose career stretched from the late 1970s.
+Moyo, who leads the Devera Ngwena Jazz Band rose to stardom in the early 1980s with hits such as 'Soro naMutsai' and 'Barbra' which topped the charts.
 He is also considered as the founder of Sungura music genre.

 Devera Ngwena Jazz Band was became the first group from Zimbabwe to sell music outside the across the boarders including in South Africa, Namibia, Zambia, Botswana, Kenya, Malawi and Swaziland.

-The group had performed in different countries such as United Kingdom, Holland, Belgium and Germany.
+The group toured different countries such as Botswana, Mozambique, United Kingdom, Holland, Belgium and Germany.
 They had shared the stage with internatonal legends such as Ziggy Marley and UB40.
 Their popularity was not only confined to Zimbabwe,as evidenced by their invitation to perfrm at the Namibian independance day celebrations in 1990.

 He has more than 38 albums to his name that include: